Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 See what plans you qualify for in less than 2 minutes

 In this guide, we compare every major home warranty plan type available in 2026, break down typical pricing for systems-only, appliances-only, and comprehensive plans, and put the leading companies side-by-side so you can see exactly what you're getting for your money.
-We'll also show you how to assess which plan level actually makes sense based on your home's age and condition.
+We'll also show you how to assess which plan level actually makes sense based on your home's age and condition, plus how to use service fees and add-ons to fine-tune your monthly cost.

 Key Pinch Points

-• Comprehensive plans cost $60–$73/month and cover both systems and appliances
+• Comprehensive plans average $87/month and cover both systems and appliances

-• Systems-only plans are best for homes with aging HVAC, plumbing, or electrical
+• Systems-only plans average $51/month, best for aging HVAC and plumbing

 • Homes 15+ years old benefit most from full comprehensive coverage